 There are over six million car accidents that happen in the United States every year.
 The good news is that the majority of these accidents don’t always lead to serious injuries.
 Sometimes the accident can happen because of negligence by road users.
 What do you do when you get involved in an accident that results in physical injuries?
 The best thing to do would be to call a personal injury lawyer to make sure you’re getting the justice that you deserve.

 Shaffer law would be the best place to go if you’re looking for a car accident lawyer Charleston WV.
-The lawyers are experienced and highly specialized and you can expect to get the best representation.

 In case you ever find yourself in a car accident, below are some things that you should do:

 It doesn’t matter if it is your fault or that of another person.
 Common sense dictates that you need to stop and assess the situation.
 There could be other causalities involved.
 Driving away from an accident scene is a criminal offense that is punishable by law.
 You need to stop your car no matter what.

 This is done in order to prevent more accidents from happening.
 You can set up flares or keep the indicators on especially at night.
 It is always a good idea to keep a flashlight in the trunk as you never know when you could need it.

 Call the Police

 This should apply even when there are no serious injuries.
 You can’t file an insurance claim if there is no police report involved.

 Filing a police report after a car accident is an important step in making sure all the details of the accident are documented and all parties involved are protected.

 Usually, after an accident, you may only remember additional details later after you’ve relaxed and when you’re able to think straight, and these details can be very helpful, especially if the car accident claim snowballs into a lawsuit.